 8. Try pre-made salad kits from Eat Smart!
 Eat Smart offers gourmet vegetable salad kits that contain super nutritious foods like kale, cabbage, broccoli, Brussel sprouts, and chicory for a significant health boost and are hearty enough not to go bad the minute you buy the bag (tell me that hasn’t happened to you)!
 The kits come in a variety of types, but all are tasty and loaded with nuts and seed toppings you add just before you serve the salad.
 Make them healthier by using just half the dressing that comes in the kit in combination with a little oil like refined safflower oil or extra virgin olive oil.
 Both these oils are high in monounsaturated fat that helps increase the absorption of nutrients and decrease belly fat.
 Sometimes, I add Romain lettuce and avocados to the kits for extra nutrition, to have them go farther, and to make them taste even better.

 Try some or all of these tips to maximize your salads for years to come!
-To make eating salad even more manageable, don’t miss my salad and 60-second salad dressing formulas in my book, Lean Body Smart Life, for a nutritious and delicious salad every time!
-Check my book out on Amazon too.
+To make eating salad even more manageable, don’t miss my salad and 60-second salad dressing formulas in my book, 12 Fixes to Healthy, for a nutritious and delicious salad every time!